kstenerud/concise-encoding/ce-structure.md

 #### Area/Location

 The area/location method is the more human-readable of the two, but might not be precise enough for certain applications.
 Time zones are partitioned into areas containing locations, and are written in the form `Area/Location`.
 These areas and locations are specified in the [IANA time zone database](https://www.iana.org/time-zones).
 Area/Location timezones are case-sensitive because they tend to be implemented that way on most platforms.

+**Note**: Some locations might be split into sub-components for disambiguation (for example `America/Indiana/Petersburg`, which has area `America` and location `Indiana/Petersburg`).

+See "[Theory and pragmatics of the tz code and data](https://data.iana.org/time-zones/tzdb-2020b/theory.html)" for more information.

 ##### Abbreviated Areas